 The three basic types of lamps used in UV curing processes are:

-Low pressure amalgam lamps are typically used for polymer curing, although they can also be highly effective in germicidal applications.
-Medium Pressure lamps are effective in germicidal applications and are typically used for air, water and surface sterilization, while high pressure lamps are typically used to alter the properties of photopolymers in many UV curing processes.
+Low-pressure amalgam lamps are typically used for polymer curing, although they can also be highly effective in germicidal applications.
+Medium-pressure lamps are effective in germicidal applications and are usually used for air, water, and surface disinfection, while high-pressure lamps generally are used to alter the properties of photopolymers in many UV curing processes.

 Benefits of UV Light Curing